missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Road or boating offense, such as operating with high alcohol content.

-An incarcerated person is eligible for expungement in Missouri if the arrest was based on false information and meets the following criteria;
+An incarcerated person is typically eligible for expungement in Missouri if the arrest was based on false information and meets the following criteria;

 • There is no probable cause to believe that the person is guilty of the offense